Lassonde School of Engineering

 What You’ll Learn

-We will get you started with the basics in geomatics, surveying and mapping, navigation, sensors, and measurements to assist in building a strong foundation in the discipline.
+You will start by learning the basics of geomatics, surveying and mapping, navigation, sensors and measurements to assist in building a strong foundation in this discipline.

-In third and fourth year, you will take Geodesy, Advanced Surveying, Global Navigation Satellite Systems (GNSS), Measurement Theory and Estimation, Geographic Information Systems (GIS), Remote Sensing and Photogrammetry, Survey Law and Land Registration Systems, Advanced 3D Techniques, Mobile GIS and Location-based Services, Sensor Integration and Advanced Field Surveys courses.
-You will learn and use advanced state-of-the-art instruments while putting your professional skills to the test.
+In third and fourth year, you will take more advanced courses that will give you the tools and experience to make a positive impact on the world.
+Select courses include: Geodesy, Advanced Surveying, Global Navigation Satellite Systems (GNSS), Geographic Information Systems (GIS), Remote Sensing and Photogrammetry, Survey Law and Land Registration Systems, Advanced 3D Techniques and more.

 Some Courses You'll Take